-Are you an international student in the US who wants to transfer to the University of California?
-If you want to study at one of its campuses but are hesitant due to the complicated transferring process, then this article is for you!
-This is an easy-to-understand guide regarding transfer admissions at UCLA and UC Berkeley.
+Are you an international student in the United States who wants to transfer to the University of California?
+If you want to study at one of its campuses but are hesitant because of the transfer process, this article is for you.
+This easy-to-understand guide focuses on transfer admissions at UCLA and UC Berkeley.

 Guidelines Regarding Transfer Admission Guarantee

-1. You may apply to only one campus through a Transfer Admission Guarantee, but you can apply to other universities through regular transfer applications.
+1. You may submit a TAG to only one participating UC campus, but you can still apply to other UC campuses through the regular transfer application.

 General Requirements for Transfer Admission Guarantee

-Remember that every campus differs in its requirements for the guaranteed transfer, but the general requirements for the Transfer Admission Guarantee are as follows:
+Remember that every participating campus differs in its requirements for guaranteed transfer admission, but the general requirements for the Transfer Admission Guarantee usually include the following:

-UC Berkeley Transfer Alliance Project (TAP) and UCLA Transfer Alliance Program (TAP)
+UC Berkeley Community College Transfer Services (CCTS) and UCLA Transfer Alliance Program (TAP)

 Financial Aid at UCLA and UC Berkeley